 Where Can You Find East London Coworking Space

-In 2018, some neighbourhoods like Shoreditch, Aldgate, and Whitechapel had the highest concentration of coworking in London.
+Some East London neighbourhoods like Shoreditch, Aldgate, and Whitechapel have among the highest concentrations of coworking in London.
 WeWork has a strong presence in the area, with hubs in Shoreditch, Aldgate, Spitalfields, Old Street, and Moorgate.
 The Office Group also runs several coworking spaces across East London.
 Other operators include Central Working, Runway East, Areaworks, and industry-specific coworking spaces like Techspace, which operates several hubs in the area, or female-centric spaces like Blooms Business Club.

 Which are the Best Coworking Spaces in London for Startups